mikelaud/mikelaud.github.io/english.md

 2. He is in Canada.
 3. We are in Russia.
 4. They are in New York.
-5. Jan is in Paris.
+5. Jean is in Paris.
 6. Maria is in the USA.
 7. Denis is in Belgium.
 8. Tom is in Melbourne.
 9. I am in Shanghai.
-10. You are is in Australia.
+10. You are in Australia.
 11. She is in Moscow.
 12. You are in France.